 When I've finished, what course can I do next?

-You can apply to join the Pre-Level 6 course or part 1 of the Level 6 in BSL course.
+You can apply to join the Pre-Level 6 course or Level 6 in BSL course.

 We also provide individual 1-1 coaching for those who would find this helpful.